UNGA 78 Sideline Events: Transforming Education, Overcoming Crisis, & Improving Learning Outcomes

 In low- and middle-income countries, educational poverty has reached a critical juncture.
 Shockingly, 53 percent of children in these regions struggle to read and comprehend a story by the end of primary school.
 The COVID-19 pandemic exacerbated these challenges, further underscoring the urgent need for an education overhaul.

 As the 78th Session of the United Nations General Assembly (UNGA 78) unfolds, an array of sideline events captures the essence of global challenges and solutions.
-Amidst these discussions, one event stands out – “Transforming Education: Overcoming Crisis, Improving Learning Outcomes,” organized by NewGlobe and Devex.
+Amidst these discussions, one event stands out – “Transforming Education: Overcoming Crisis, Improving Learning Outcomes,” organized by Devex.

 This event not only resonates with the broader UNGA 78 agenda but also signifies the urgent need to bridge the educational gap in low- and middle-income countries.